Creating a Home Assistant Dashboard for Tablets

 title: Oven controls

-These patterns let the dashboard adapt during cooking.
-I prefer showing fewer, relevant controls rather than everything at once.
+These patterns let the dashboard shift while I am cooking.
+I prefer fewer relevant controls rather than everything at once.

 Configuring Custom Button Cards

-custom:button-card is central to my layout.
+custom:button-card sits at the centre of my layout.
 It supports templates, state-based styling and actions.

 Example button template: